top of page

 To cry 'Hold, hold.'

-Lady Macbeth here is using hyperbole by praying to demons to “unsex” her.
+Lady Macbeth here is using hyperbole or overstatement by praying to demons to “unsex” her.
 She equates a good conscience with femininity and is praying to become a man.
 This is especially seen in phrases like "Come to my woman's breasts / And take my milk for gall."
 She knows that the crime that they are about to commit is foul, evil, and unnatural.
 Lady Macbeth uses hyperbole in an attempt to override her conscience and her own human nature:

 Stop up the access and passage to remorse,